 Clayton Moore was the first African American hired onto the Fostoria, Ohio police force in 1986.
 In 2008, the City of Fostoria claimed sixteen conduct violations against Moore and fired him.
 He challenged the decision, and the arbiter of the case—in a scathing rebuke against the City—reinstated Sgt.
 Moore who went on to serve for another ten years, retiring in 2018.
-Moore remains actively involved in his community and is the author of the forthcoming book Good Cop, Black Cop: Guilty until Proven Innocent.
+Moore remains actively involved in his community and is the author of Good Cop, Black Cop: Guilty Until Proven Innocent.

 Like many Americans after Trump’s election to the office of President in 2016, I took to the streets to attend equal rights and refugees welcome protests.
 But over the subsequent four years, things have only gotten worse, especially for people of color and immigrants.
 Meanwhile, nothing has changed in the world of my uncritically pro-Trump* white family members and acquaintances.
 I was reminded of this when a female relative called to tell me a story about an interaction she'd had with her local police force.